Edge of Tomorrow: Home media

 Edge of Tomorrow was released on DVD, Blu-ray, and video on demand in the United States on October 7, 2014.
 The Blu-ray includes over 90 minutes of bonus features.
 The home release's packaging downplays the original Edge of Tomorrow title in favor of placing more prominence on the film's original tagline, "Live.
 Die.
 Repeat."
 Media critics believed that the re-branding was an attempt by Warner Bros. to re-launch the film's marketing following its lackluster U.S. box office performance.
 Posters for the film's theatrical release had similarly placed a larger emphasis on the "Live.
 Die.
 Repeat." tagline than the actual title of the film.
 Similarly, some digital retailers listed the film under the title Live Die Repeat: Edge of Tomorrow.
 The film ranked first in home media sales for the week beginning October 7, with 62% of sales coming from the Blu-ray version.
 The DVD and Blu-ray releases grossed $27.9 million in the United States.
-On July 5, 2022, Edge of Tomorrow was released on 4K Blu-ray with its original title restored.
+On July 5, 2022, Edge of Tomorrow was released on 4K Blu-ray.

 Reception

 Critical response

 Edge of Tomorrow received largely positive reviews from critics, who praised the humor, Liman's direction, the aliens' design, Cruise and Blunt's performances, and the time-loop premise's ability to remain fresh.
 However, some critics had issues with the film's conclusion.
 Based on 335 reviews, review aggregation website Rotten Tomatoes reports that 91% of critics gave the film a positive review, with a rating average of 7.5/10.
 The website's critical consensus reads: "Gripping, well-acted, funny, and clever, Edge of Tomorrow offers entertaining proof that Tom Cruise is still more than capable of shouldering the weight of a blockbuster action thriller."
-On another aggregator, Metacritic, the film has a weighted average score of 71 out of 100, based on reviews from 43 critics, indicating "generally favorable reviews".
+On another aggregator, Metacritic, the film has a weighted average score of 71 out of 100, based on reviews from 43 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Justin Chang of Variety called Edge of Tomorrow "a cleverly crafted and propulsively executed sci-fi thriller", saying that the film was director Doug Liman's best since The Bourne Identity (2002).
 Chang said that the screenwriters, with the assistance of the editors, "tell their story in a breezy narrative shorthand (and at times, sleight-of-hand), transforming what must surely be an unbelievably tedious gauntlet for our hero into a deft, playful and continually involving viewing experience".
 Regarding the relationship between Cruise and Blunt's characters, Chang said "Liman handles it with a pleasing lightness of touch that extends to the proceedings as a whole."
 He also commended the visual effects of the "expertly designed Mimics" as well as Dion Beebe's cinematography.